hpaluch/crii-sandbox/README.md

 - you need to create manually HDL project - ISE generally does not support Git or any other revision system well (Vivado is a bit better - it can generate TCL script capable of creating full project and adding files to it from CLI)
+- keep "Top-level source type:" `HDL` (this includes both Verilog and VHDL)
-- selecting XC2C256 device, 144 pins, package TQ144
+- selecting XC2C256 device, 144 pins, package TQ144, speed 7ns
+  - set filters to:
+    - Family: `CoolRunner2 CPLDs`
+    - Device: `XC2C256`
+    - Package: `TQ144`
+    - Speed: `-7`
+    - all other options can be left default.
+- click Next and Finish to create project
 - then add copy of constraint file (`*.ucf`) - it defines used Pins that will be mapped to Verilog module.
 - next add copy of Verilog top module (`top.v`)